Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) MSN

 - Long-term care facilities

-The acute care nurse practitioner program at GCU requires 53 credits to completion.
-Online courses for this program are generally eight weeks long.
-MSN AGACNP students will also complete 675 hours of supervised clinical rotations at assigned healthcare facilities in their area.
-In addition, students will attend one two-day and one three-day on-campus experiences at GCU geared to provide further hands-on opportunities.
+The online MSN AGACNP at GCU requires a total of 53 credits for completion.3 You will also complete 675 hours of supervised clinical rotations at assigned healthcare facilities in your area.
+In addition, you will attend one two-day and one three-day on-campus experiences at GCU geared to provide further hands-on opportunities.
+Fill out the form on this page to request a consultation with a university counselor to better understand how long it might take you to earn your degree.

 Core Courses